Quantum Cramer-Rao Precision Limit of Noisy Continuous Sensing

 These gates can be applied efficiently to the replica chain based on matrix-product representation of $\varrho(\Theta,t)$ across the chain~\cite{supplement}, leading to a significant reduction of the storage cost to ${\cal O}[(m+2)\chi^2D^2]$, and the computational cost to ${\cal O}[(m+2)T\chi^3 D^{6}]$, with $\chi$ the bond dimension of the matrix-product representation.
 Efficient propagation is achieved whenever $\chi$ can be kept small.

 Crucially, the inter-replica correlation in Eqs.~\eqref{eq:replicaME} and \eqref{eq:TEBD} is established solely via the collective quantum jumps $\propto J^{(\alpha+1)}\varrho J^{(\alpha)\dag}$ which, remarkably, also suppress entanglement growth by quenching the excitation of the replicas involved.
-As we discuss in~\cite{supplement}, this dissipative nature leads to an \emph{area law} of the bipartite operator entanglement entropy across the replica chain for \emph{all} propagation time $T$, in sharp contrast to the volume law typically established by unitary entangling gates ~\cite{oliveira2007generic,dahlsten2007emergence}.
-Consequently, TEBD can be performed for the GRME \eqref{eq:replicaME} with a small $\chi$ and for sufficiently large $m$ and $T$, guaranteeing the high efficiency and scalability of our method~\cite{VerstraeteC06}.
+As detailed in~\cite{supplement}, we observe that this dissipative nature leads to an \emph{area law} of the bipartite operator entanglement entropy across the replica chain for all propagation time $T$, in sharp contrast to the volume law typically established by unitary entangling gates ~\cite{oliveira2007generic,dahlsten2007emergence}.
+Consequently, TEBD can be performed for the GRME \eqref{eq:replicaME} with a small $\chi$ over sufficiently large $m$ and $T$, enabling the efficiency and scalability of our method~\cite{VerstraeteC06}.

 \emph{Illustration.---}As a first example, we apply our method to a typical lossy quantum optical setup: a driven sensor coupled to two photonic channels, f and b, with photon detection limited to channel f.
 This models, for instance, a nonchiral emitter-waveguide interface, where f(b) represents forward (backward) propagating modes, or atom-laser scattering, with f(b) corresponding to laser (free-space) modes.
-Consider a driven two-level sensor (TLS) with excited (ground) state $\ket{e(g)}$, cf. Fig.~\ref{fig:fig2}(a), whose Hamiltonian in the rotating frame reads $H=-\Delta \sigma_{ee}+(\Omega \sigma_{eg}+{\rm h.c.})/2$, with $\Delta$($\Omega$) the laser detuning (Rabi frequency) and $\sigma_{ij}:=\ket{i}\bra{j}$.
-The sensor couples to channel f(b) via jump operators $J_{\rm f(b)}=\sqrt{\Gamma_{\rm f(b)}}\sigma_{ge}$, with $\Gamma_{\rm f(b)}$ the corresponding emission rate.
+Consider a driven two-level sensor (TLS) with excited (ground) state $\ket{e(g)}$, see Fig.~\ref{fig:fig2}(a), whose Hamiltonian in the rotating frame reads $H=-\Delta \sigma_{ee}+(\Omega \sigma_{eg}+{\rm h.c.})/2$, with $\Delta$($\Omega$) the laser detuning (Rabi frequency) and $\sigma_{ij}:=\ket{i}\bra{j}$.
+The sensor couples to the channel f and b via the jump operator $J_{\rm f}=\sqrt{\eta\Gamma}\sigma_{ge}$ and $J_{\rm b}=\sqrt{(1-\eta)\Gamma}\sigma_{ge}$ respectively, with $\eta\leq1$ the photon collection efficiency and $\Gamma$ the total emission rate.